lytedev/lytedev-hugo-theme/readme.md

 * Add your logo!
 The theme will look for a `logo.html` in your `layouts/partials` and display it in the theme location, otherwise, the site title will just be displayed.
+* Set a hero image to display on the index page!
+Just set `params.index.image` in your Hugo site config.
+You can also set `params.index.imageOverlayColor` and `params.index.imageOverlayOpacity` to "encourage" the image to be darker so your intro text is still highly legible.